sachinraja/esm.sh-issue-333-repro/README.md

-To reproduce run:
+To reproduce:

-1. `deno task install`
+1. Run `deno task install`.
 2. Look in `client.ts` to see the type error.